Undergraduate » New Student Information

 - Maths diagnostic test (Note: you will need your Warwick student login name and password in order to be able to access the online test itself; but don't wait for that before doing the preparation!).

 The diagnostic test is provided solely for your benefit; your test score does not count at all towards your degree but is a means to allow you to assess your background.
-You should complete the test once you have a Warwick student login and certainly before the end of week 1 of term (Friday 5th October).
-If there are parts of the test where you find difficulty or you perform badly, you need to work on those areas urgently: most often this will mean revising some part(s) of your A-level syllabus, and you should aim to find suitable exercises to do to help you with that.
 If, after arriving at Warwick, you are still unsure about how best to remedy any problems identified by the diagnostic test, you should talk about that with your Personal Tutor during your first one-to-one meeting with him/her.
 Your Personal Tutor will be provided with your test results, if you take the test.

 Statistics Undergraduate Support Officer stats dot ug dot support at warwick dot ac dot uk